Human Services Foundations Program (A113)

 Program Overview

-George Brown College’s Human Services Foundations (A113) is a two-semester program designed to kickstart your career journey.
-In a supportive learning environment, you will strengthen your academic skills to be prepared for entry-level employment in the human services sector and/or further education in a variety of human services–related diploma programs.
-You will gain foundational knowledge in sociology and psychology and enhance your communication and teamwork skills, while developing an understanding of the systemic issues that impact individuals and communities.
-Working with classmates in an inclusive team environment, you will explore personal and professional goals and career pathway options for future success in the human services field.
+George Brown College’s Human Services Foundations (A113) is a two-semester program designed to kick-start your career journey.
+In a supportive learning environment, you will strengthen your academic skills and be ready for an entry-level role in human services or further education in a variety of human services-related diploma programs.
+You will study sociology and psychology and improve your communication and teamwork skills, while understanding how systemic issues affect individuals and communities.
+Together with classmates, you'll explore personal and professional goals and career pathway options for a successful career in human services.

 Full Description

-George Brown College’s Human Services Foundations (A113) is a certificate program that will help you develop the academic skills you need to thrive in human services programs and related career pathways.
+George Brown College’s Human Services Foundations (A113) certificate program will give you the academic skills you need to thrive in human services programs and related career pathways.

-In a supportive learning environment, you will study human behaviour with a focus on psychology, sociology and anti-oppressive practice – establishing an essential foundation that will set you up for success both in the classroom and in the human services sector.
+In just two semesters, you will develop in-depth understanding of human behaviour through psychology, sociology and anti-oppressive practice – a foundation that will help you succeed in the classroom and in human services.

 In the Human Services Foundations program, you will learn:

-- to identify the systemic barriers that impact equity and inclusion on individuals and community groups in Canadian society
+- to identify the systemic barriers that impact equity and inclusion for individuals and community groups in Canada

 - the role human services professionals play in removing systemic barriers

-- the many career pathway options that exist in the human services sector
+- the many career pathway options in the human services sector

 - to make informed decisions about your future academic and professional goals